SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Style/Style.md

 		yourself
 ```

 To style the fields, we have to make some changes.
 The implementation above is based on the method `add:expand:` which, out of convenience, allows the first argument to be a string, e.g. `add: 'From:' expand: false`.
 We cannot style a string.
 We can only style presenters, so we have to create the label presenters ourselves.
 Then we can add the required styles to the three label presenters by sending `addStyle: 'fieldLabel'`.
 Note that the definition of the style uses `.fieldLabel`.
-When sending `addStyle:`, the leading period is omitted.
+When sending the message `addStyle:`, the leading period is omitted in the argument string representing the style.

 ```
 EmailPresenter >> defaultLayout